jlholtus/linq-up/readme.md

 # Linq Up #

-And exercise in changing code to use LINQ.
+An exercise in changing code to use LINQ.
 This sample code doing some operations on a collection without using LINQ.
-Refactor this to make use of LINQ.
+You can refactor this to make use of LINQ.

 The part to refactor is in the `Group` class